Cezari0o/Article-Citation-Model/README.md

 ## Summary

-This model is based on the "Virus on Network" example model from python mesa framework, with modifications.
+This model is based on the "Virus on Network" example model from python mesa framework.

 JavaScript library used in this model to render the network: [d3.js](https://d3js.org/).